-Art III provides sequential learning experiences building on the fundamental skills learned in the previous class.
-The production of an art portfolio will be discussed as well as art careers.
-The fourth year of Art is for the serious art student who wants to polish his skills and add to his portfolio.
+2-D Art V/VI provides sequential learning experiences building on the fundamental skills learned in the previous classes.
+The production of an art portfolio will be continued as well as art careers.
+The third year of Art is for the serious art student who wants to polish their skills and add to their portfolio.
 Problem solving and self-criticism is emphasized.
 Counts as a Fine Art credit for the AHD.

-AP Studio Art: 2D (A40500)
+AP 2-D Art and Design (A40500)

-2 semesters, 2 credits - Project Based Learning Course Recommended: Recommended Intro to Two-dimensional Art and Advanced Two-dimensional Art and Art Teacher recommendation.
-This course will meet concurrently with Art IV.
+2 semesters, 2 credits - Project Based Learning Course Recommended: Recommended 2-D Art I, II and III/IV and Art Teacher recommendation.
+This course will meet concurrently with Art V/VI.

-Studio Art-AP is a course for students who are serious about developing their portfolio of artwork in a concentrated area through the improvement of technique and design skills.
+AP 2-D Art and Design is a course for students who are serious about developing their portfolio of artwork in a concentrated area through the improvement of technique and design skills.
 In order to provide additional time for portfolio development, this course may be taken as a two-year extended study with credit awarded in the 2-year course as AP.
 At the completion of the first year, students have an option to continue into the second year.
 Focus will be on the quality, concentration, and breadth of work produced.
-Creative thought is essential, combined with the investigation of concepts, issues, and personal themes and subject matter through individual research and involved decision making.
+Creative thought is essential, combined with the investigation of concepts, issues, and personal themes and subject -matter through individual research and involved decision making.
 Students are challenged to become independent thinkers who will contribute inventively and critically to their culture through the making of art.
-Students will develop ideas through their sketchbook, explore artist connections, and present their work through critiques and exhibitions.
-Students must be willing to accept the committed challenge of a rigorous studio art program, and formal evaluations will be made according to national standards of performance through an examination of completed portfolio work.
+Students will develop ideas through their sketchbook, explore artist connections, and present their work through according to national standards of performance through an examination of completed portfolio work.
 Counts as a Fine Art credit for the AHD.